War in the Sahel

-A war in the Sahel region of West Africa has been ongoing since the 2011 Arab Spring.
-In particular, the intensive conflict in the three countries of Mali, Niger and Burkina Faso has been referred to as the Sahel War.
+The War in the Sahel, also known synonymously as the Sahel War is a multi-sided armed conflict that has been ongoing since 2012.
+In particular, the intensive conflict mainly takes place in the three countries of Mali, Niger and Burkina Faso.

 The conflict is generally seen to have begun during the early stages of the Mali War, which itself was seen as a spillover conflict of the Insurgency in the Maghreb.
 As Islamist Tuareg rebels overran Mali in 2012, a concurrent insurgency in Nigeria, led by Boko Haram, began to spread to nearby countries.
 By 2015, the Mali war had spread to Burkina Faso and Niger, which led to heavy fighting and humanitarian crises in both countries.

 The conflict in Nigeria also reached a climax before a 2015 coalition offensive forced insurgents into remission.
-By 2019, the effects of the region-wide conflict began to accelerate due to resentment within the populace and due to alleged inability to handle the conflict.
-These views led to a series of coups in Mali, Burkina Faso, Niger, Sudan, Chad and Guinea, which led to the region being labeled a 'coup belt'.
+By 2019, the effects of the region-wide conflict began to accelerate as popular rage over government ineffectiveness led to a series of coups in Mali, Niger, Sudan, Burkina Faso, Chad and Guinea, which became known as the "Coup Belt".

-In 2025, insurgents affiliated with Al Qaeda and the Islamic State moved south and west toward Ivory Coast and other areas bordering the Atlantic Ocean.
-The UN's counterterrorism head, Vladimir Voronkov, warned they might take over "a vast territory stretching from northern Nigeria to Mali".